Uzbekistan First League: History

+From its inception in 1992 until 2017, the second-ranking football championship in Uzbekistan was known as Uzbekistan First League.
+Following the reform of the national championship, the second-ranking championship renamed to Uzbekistan Pro League.
+In 2020, Uzbekistan First League was reorganized into the third-ranking football championship in the country.
+The First League is organized by Uzbekistan Professional Football League.
+Participants of the First League annually participate in the qualifying round of the Uzbekistan Cup.

+At the first league level, Uzbekistan State Security Service Cup has been held since 2021 as part of the “Five Initiative Olympics” in cooperation with State Security Service, Ministry of Sports, Youth Affairs Agency, Mahallas Association and Professional Football League.

+Starting in 2022, Coca-Cola Students Cup mini-football tournament will be held among students of higher education institutions of Uzbekistan in cooperation with the Ministry of Internal Affairs, the Ministry of Higher Education, Science and Innovation, and Professional Football League.

-Since the foundation in 2018 and until was the «Uzbekistan First League» (Uzbek: O'zbekiston Pro-B ligasi / Ўзбекистон Про-Б лигаси; Russian: Первая лига Узбекистана).
+From 2018 to 2019 it was called Uzbekistan Pro-B League (Uzbek: O'zbekiston Pro-B ligasi / Ўзбекистон Про-Б лигаси).

 Structure of the league

 On 21 November 2017 according to the UzPFL management decision the Uzbekistan First League was officially renamed to starting from the 2018 season.
 The league has been reduced from 18 (2017) to 16 teams.

-In 2020 in the First League Uzbekistan involved 16 teams in a double round system (28 rounds), home and away.
-The winner of the Uzbekistan Pro-B League receives the permit in the Uzbekistan Pro League, and the club took third place in the Pro League gets a place in the play-offs, consisting of two matches (home and away) where his opponent will be the Pro-B League club, who took there the penultimate eleventh place.
-The winner of the playoffs gets a chance in Pro League Uzbekistan, and the losing club will start the new season in the First League Uzbekistan.
+In 2020, Uzbekistan First League involved 16 teams in a double round system (28 rounds), home and away.
+The winner of Uzbekistan Pro-B League receives the permit in Uzbekistan Pro League, and the club took third place in the Pro League gets a place in the play-offs, consisting of two matches (home and away) where its opponent will be Pro-B League club, who took there the penultimate eleventh place.
+The winner of the playoffs gets a chance in Uzbekistan Pro League, and the losing club will start the new season in the First League Uzbekistan.
 The clubs finishing in last place in the First League, will start the season in the Uzbekistan Second League — the fourth level and the importance of football in the country.

-The division is run by Uzbekistan Professional Football League (UzPFL).